 What is Induction Heat Treating?

 Induction heating is a heat treating process that allows very targeted heating of metals by electromagnetic induction.
-The process relies on induced electrical currents within the material to produce heat.
-Induction heat treating is the preferred method used to bond, harden or soften metals or other conductive materials.
-In modern manufacturing processes, induction heating offers a beneficial combination of speed, consistency and control.
-Although the basic principles of induction are well known, modern advances in solid state technology have made induction heating a remarkably simple, cost-effective heating method for applications which involve joining, treating, heating and materials testing.
+The process relies on induced electrical currents within the material to produce heat and is the preferred method used to bond, harden or soften metals or other conductive materials.
+In modern manufacturing processes, this form of heat treatment offers a beneficial combination of speed, consistency and control.
+Although the basic principles are well known, modern advances in solid state technology have made the process remarkably simple, cost-effective heating method for applications which involve joining, treating, heating and materials testing.

 - Focused Heat Treat Surface hardening retains original ductility of core while hardening a high wear area of the part.
 The hardened area is accurately controlled in respect to case depth, width, location and hardness.

-- Optimized Consistency Induction heating eliminates the inconsistencies and quality issues associated with open flame, torch heating and other methods.
+- Optimized Consistency Eliminate the inconsistencies and quality issues associated with open flame, torch heating and other methods.
 Once the system is properly calibrated and set up, there is no guess work or variation; the heating pattern is repeatable and consistent.
 With modern solid state systems, precise temperature control provides uniform results.

-- Maximized Productivity Production rates can be maximized because induction works so quickly; heat is developed directly and instantly (>2000º F. in < 1 second) inside the part.
+- Maximized Productivity Production rates can be maximized because heat is developed directly and instantly (>2000º F. in < 1 second) inside the part.
 Startup is virtually instantaneous; no warm up or cool down cycle is required.

-- Improved Product Quality With induction, the part to be heated never comes into direct contact with a flame or other heating element; the heat is induced within the part itself by alternating electrical current.
+- Improved Product Quality Parts never come into direct contact with a flame or other heating element; the heat is induced within the part itself by alternating electrical current.
 As a result, product warpage, distortion and reject rates are minimized.

 - Reduced Energy Consumption Tired of increasing utility bills?
 This uniquely energy-efficient process converts up to 90% of the energy expended energy into useful heat; batch furnaces are generally only 45% energy-efficient.
-And since induction requires no warm-up or cool-down cycle, stand-by heat losses are reduced to a bare minimum.
+No warm-up or cool-down cycles are required so stand-by heat losses are reduced to a bare minimum.

-- Environmentally Sound Induction heating systems do not burn traditional fossil fuels; induction is a clean, non-polluting process which will help protect the environment.
+- Environmentally Sound The burning of traditional fossil fuels is unnecessary, resulting in a clean, non-polluting process which will help protect the environment.

 With Zion Industries you can heat treat metal components without many of the issues typically associated with other heat treating processes.
-With over 40 years of experience, we are a leader in the industry leader that focuses on Induction processing of metal components with plants located in Ohio, Michigan and North Carolina.
+With over 40 years of experience, we are an industry leader that focuses on the induction heat processing of metal components with plants located in Ohio, Michigan and North Carolina.

 - We have 30 plus machines at our 3 locations giving us the flexibility to service a variety of sizes and applications from a large range of markets and customers.